Nomad7/TFCautosplitter/README.md

 - Automatically split when the map objective is completed.
 - Automatically pause the timer while loading.
   - To enable this feature: Right click -> Compare Against -> Game Time (or Right click -> Edit Layout -> Layout Settings -> Timer tab -> Timing Method: Game Time)
+- (Optional) Subsplit on events like flag pickup (off by default, intended for use with subsplit-included splits lists).
-- (Optional) automatically reset the timer on map restart (for individual levels, disable this for All Maps runs).
+- (Optional) automatically reset the timer on map restart (off by default, intended for individual levels, disable this for All Maps runs).

 ## Installation